Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Current progress: Mobile application(s) validation process flow completed, currently working on finishing smart contracts

-Please feel free to ping me (Juan @juanfranblanco twitter) for a chat if you want to help and make some pull:)
+Please feel free to ping me (Juan @juanfranblanco twitter) for a chat if you want to help and make some pull:).
+Please make a pull if you find any grammar mistakes, everything is WIP.

 ## Why?